jockking/factorial/README.md

-# factorial
+# Factorial example in Python

-python factorial example
+Simple Factoril function writen in Python